scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/john-week-two-2022-power-rankings/index.md

 >I'm starting to worry about my team.

 TWIATH Carl: #11.
-A rough week for Cral, not even breaking the 80 pt. mark.
-Maybe a couple well-worded Insta DMs to his player can get them up to playing to their potential.
+It was a rough week for Cral, not even breaking the 80-point mark.
+A couple of well-worded Instagram DMs to his player can get them up to playing to their potential.

 | Name               | Team    | Depth |
 | ------------------ | ------- | ----- |